Top Social Networks & Apps Your Kids Use

 Facebook & Facebook Messenger

 A leading social network.
 Facebook Messenger allows for photo and video exchange as well as phone calls.
+Learn more about Facebook in this Safe Smart Social video.

 An anonymous app for high schoolers to post confessions.
 Users are validated that they’re in high school through their Facebook accounts.